 - Dramatic reduction in auction activities due to COVID-19 in March, April, and May.

 - Increased repossessions due to deteriorating economic conditions in addition to delayed repossessions during spring and summer months – we expect the volume of repossessed vehicles to at least double in the next six months compared to last year.
 This additional volume can exceed 1.0 million additional units in the next 6 months.

 Short Term Lease Return Projections

 When we started the year, lease returns were projected to hit a record volume of above 4.1 million units.
 Once the pandemic was underway and most manufacturing stopped, OEMs started to encourage lease extensions in order to push returns further into 2020, when they would be able to provide replacement vehicles.
 As a result, we project at least 560,000 additional units in the second part of 2020 (compared to the pre-COVID-19 estimates) due to a slowdown in sales in April / May, along with expected turn-ins of the lease extensions.

 About 1.9 million vehicles were repossessed by lenders and sold (mostly) through wholesale channels in 2019.
-During the beginning of the pandemic, most states put a moratorium on auto repossessions and most lenders had deferral programs to help owners through the first several months of the recession.
-According to the American Financial Services Association, as of last week, only Maryland and Washington, DC still have a moratorium in place.
+During the beginning of the pandemic, most of the states put a moratorium on auto repossessions and most of the lenders had deferral programs to help owners through the first several months of the recession.
+According to American Financial Services Association, as of last week, only Maryland and Washington DC still have a moratorium in place.
 Illinois started repossessions just a few weeks ago.
 Most of the lenders have ended their deferral programs.
 Our survey of lenders and automotive recovery companies suggest that the volume of repossessed vehicles will at least double in the next six months.
 We expect that there will be substantial challenges at every step of the process as recovery, transportation, and disposal are not fully recovered.